a37ai/.github/profile/README.md

-a37 is creating better ways to manage cloud at scale.
+a37 is creating better ways to execute devops via ai agents